 When I visited Queenstown, Smiths had only been open for a month, but they are clearly on to something good.
 The bar staff were mostly visitors to Queenstown as well, but they were extremely knowledgeable about New Zealand and other craft beer, and they were friendly too.
 We spent my visits there talking about beer & more.
 On my last night in Queenstown, Christmas Eve, they even shared some fig pies one of them had received.

-In my opinion, Smiths is best craft beer bar in Queenstown, but there are a few other nice spots as well for when you want a bit of a change.
+In my opinion, Smiths is best place to drink craft beer in Queenstown, but there are a few other nice spots as well for when you want a bit of a change.

 Atlas Beer Cafe